cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/payload-logging/configure-api.md

 # Configure payload logging for a Managed Ruleset via API

-Use the [Rulesets API](https://api.cloudflare.com/) to configure payload logging for a Managed Ruleset.
+You can use the [Rulesets API](https://api.cloudflare.com/) to configure payload logging for a Managed Ruleset.

 ## Configure and enable payload logging